sratz/rna_predict/README.md

 Additional constraints may come from a direct coupling analysis (DCA).
 A utility to convert those results into all-atom constraints is included.

-`rna_prediction` also comes with tools to cluster and compare the results with a native crystal strcture .pdb as well as tools to visualize the results.
+`rna_predict` also comes with tools to cluster and compare the results with a native crystal strcture .pdb as well as tools to visualize the results.